 The generated Java method returns number of counted rows.

-DELETE
+DELETE statement.

 The generated DML string looks like this:

-DELETE FROM [sql-table]
+DELETE FROM [sql-table].

-clause may be used.
+A WHERE clause may be used.

 The generated Java method returns number of deleted rows.

-statement which is used to create one or more
+SELECT statement which is used to create one or more

-java-class
+java-class instances.

 The generated DML string looks like this:

-SELECT [fields] FROM [sql-table]
+SELECT [fields] FROM [sql-table].

-and ORDER BY
+HAVING and ORDER BY

 clauses may be used.

-is controlled by
+The [sql-table] is controlled by

-attribute of sql-query
+from attribute of sql-query

 element if such an attribute is defined.

-may be overriden by specifying columns
+The [fields] may be overriden by specifying columns

-attribute of sql-query
+attribute of sql-query element.

-- defines the possibility of returning multiple
+Attribute: multipleRows - defines the possibility of returning multiple

 values by the generated method.

-May be either true
+May be either true (default) or false.

-instance or null
+java-class instance or null.

-The generated Java method returns a List
+The generated Java method returns a List of java-class instances.

-Defines UPDATE
+Defines UPDATE statement.

 The generated DML string looks like this:

-UPDATE [sql-table] SET [value of set attribute]
+UPDATE [sql-table] SET [value of set attribute].

-clause may be used.
+A WHERE clause may be used.

 The generated Java method returns number of updated rows.